Why The Ruffled Purse®

 The teacher in me couldn’t help but want to educate and inspire others who want to sew, too.

 Where Do You Go From Here

 Are you new to sewing?

-If you’ve been thinking about sewing but never touched a sewing machine or have limited sewing experience, check out my Get Ready to Sew! series.
+If you’ve been thinking about sewing but never touched a sewing machine or have limited sewing experience, check out my Starting to Sew! series.